- Garden / Landscaping / Patio — 248

 Read, Read Some More and When All Else Fails, There’s YouTube

-It cannot be overemphasised the need to fully understand what you are doing before you ever light that first welder the very first time.
-Most classroom instructors will have students spend weeks or months reading anything and everything ever written on welding before taking them to the practicum workshop.
+It cannot be overemphasized the need to fully understand what you are doing before you ever light that first welder the very first time.
+Most classroom instructors will have students spend weeks or months reading anything and everything that is ever written on welding before taking them to the practicum workshop.
 You have heard the old cliché that a little learning goes a long way.
 Well, for welders a little learning is probably going to be insufficient.
 The best advice anyone can give a beginner welder is to read, read some more and if all else fails, there’s always YouTube for a visual demonstration of what you have been learning on paper.

-You may be learning on your own but you should really try to find a Master Welder who is willing to walk you through the steps as you get ready to do your very first weld.
-The Master Welder will most likely make the first weld for you, show you how to make that bead and then talk to you about what it is he or she just did before letting you try it on your own.
-At this time if something isn’t perfectly clear, make sure to ask any questions you need answered.
+You may be learning on your own but you should try to find a Master Welder who is willing to walk you through the steps as you get ready to do your very first weld.
+A Master Welder will most likely make the first weld for you, show you how to make that bead and then talk to you about what it is he or she just did before letting you try it on your own.
+At this time if something isn’t clear, make sure to ask any questions you need to be answered.
 You may be a hobbyist but you want clean welds and above all to stay safe in the process.
 This is just the tip of the iceberg but enough to let you know that there is so much more to learn.
 In the meantime, happy welding!

 Most Recent Articles

 - Aug 4, 2021 4 Advantages of Having Woodworking Tools to Decorate Your Home by Guest